ankraft/ACME-oneM2M-CSE-mkdocs/docs/help/NotebookTutorial.md

 # Jupyter Notebooks Tutorial

-A oneM2M tutorial is available as a Jupyter Notebook.
+A oneM2M tutorial is available as a [Jupyter Notebook](https://mybinder.org/v2/gh/oneM2M/onem2m-jupyter-notebooks/master?urlpath=lab/tree/__START__.ipynb){target=_new}.
 This tutorial is a good starting point for learning how to use oneM2M.
 It uses the ACME CSE[^1] to demonstrate the basic concepts of oneM2M.

 [^1]: See also the article on how to embed the ACME CSE in a [Jupyter Notebook](../development/Embedding_ACME.md#jupyter-notebooks).